intel-analytics/ipex-llm/docs/mddocs/DockerGuides/vllm_docker_quickstart.md

     r
     ```

-2. online serving usage with `/llm/start-vllm-service.sh`
+2. Online serving usage with `/llm/start-vllm-service.sh`
     1. Change the `/llm/start-vllm-service.sh`, set `model` parameter to awq model path and `served_model_name`.
 Add `quantization` and `load_in_low_bit`, note that `load_in_low_bit` should be set to `asym_int4` instead of `int4`:

     ```bash